 Weight limits are used to prevent lorries with a gross weight of more than 7.5 tonnes, known as Heavy Goods Vehicles (HGVs) from using roads that are unsuitable.
 The aim being to improve the environment for residents and encourage walking and cycling.

-Drivers and those responsible for running those services which require the transport of goods and services using HGVs, should always use and provide routes that are the most appropriate strategic roads and primary roads.
-Drivers should avoid using A and B roads and roads of a lower classification until absolutely necessary for access purposes, and where possible avoid environmentally sensitive areas.
+Drivers and those responsible for running those services which require the transportation of goods and services using HGVs should always use and provide routes that are the most appropriate strategic and primary roads for example motorways and trunk roads, they should avoid (local) A & B roads unless absolutely necessary for access purposes and where possible avoid environmentally sensitive areas.
 Leicestershire County Council also advocates the use of regularly updated HGV specific satellite navigation systems.

 HGVs can cause problems for communities, such as:

 - causing excessive noise and vibration when using small residential roads

 - getting stuck on narrow roads